 - Prior to 1998, Barrie Area Members were covered by a separate pension plan, funded by hourly contributions approved by their Membership.
 In late 1997, Barrie Area Members resolved to wind up their pension plan and join this Pension Plan effective with contributions earned on/after January 1, 1998.
 During 1998, Barrie Area Members earned a monthly Pension of \$32.52 per 1,680 Contributory Hours. - During 1998, the Board of Trustees reviewed the method of calculating monthly Pensions having due regard for the fact that: - 1.
 At the time the Pension Plan was started in 1959 up until May 1995, the only Plan Members were Toronto Area Journeymen.
-Since the hourly contribution earned by Journeymen was the same amount that is, when it changed it was changed for all Journeymen at the same time during those 36 years, it was a relatively simple matter to determine the amount of monthly Pension that would be earned by these Members, since any increases to the hourly contribution rate took place at the same time, and applied equally to every Journeyman. - 2.
-As time passed, there were frequent increases in the hourly contribution rate which meant that there were 10 time-related amounts of monthly Pension. - 3.
+Since the hourly contribution earned by Journeymen was the same amount - that is, when it changed it was changed for all Journeymen at the same time - during those 36 years, it was a relatively simple matter to determine the amount of monthly Pension that would be earned by these Members, since any increases to the hourly contribution rate took place at the same time, and applied equally to every Journeyman. - 2.
+As time passed, there were frequent increases in the hourly contribution rate, which meant that there were 10 time-related amounts of monthly Pension. - 3.
 Effective June 1, 1995, Apprentices, Material Handlers and Sheeter Assistants started to contribute to the Plan.
 There were three different hourly contribution rates resulting in three different amounts of monthly Pension. - 4.
 Effective June 1, 1998, Barrie Area Members joined the Plan.
 Their hourly contribution rate was different from any other group of Members and required another calculation to determine the amount of monthly Pension those Members would earn. - 5.
-As at December 31, 1998, the Pension Plan had five different classifications of Members and the Pension Plan was maintaining records for 14 different amounts of monthly Pension. - 6.
-Changes in contribution rates that may not be applicable to all contributing Members would continue into the future and the method of calculating Pensions must be clear to all Members. - 7.
+As at December 31, 1998, the Pension Plan had five different classifications of Members and the Pension Plan was maintaining records for 14 different amounts of monthly Pension.

+- 6. Changes in contribution rates that may not be applicable to all contributing Members would continue into the future and the method of calculating Pensions must be clear to all Members. - 7.
 The Trustees amended the Pension Plan effective with contributions earned on/after January 1, 1999, so that the amount of annual Pension for every person was a percentage of contributions earned by each person.
 The percentage was 25.51%.

-- In 1999, the Trustees approved increases in Pension benefits, as follows: - 1.
-Every person who received a monthly Pension for December, 1999 was given an extra cheque equal to 5% of the entire amount he/she was entitled to receive throughout 1999.
+- In 1999, the Trustees approved increases in Pension benefits, as follows: - Every person who received a monthly Pension for December, 1999 was given an extra cheque equal to 5% of the entire amount he/she was entitled to receive throughout 1999.
 The amount of the average extra cheque was \$344.18.
 This payment was a "one time" only event so that Retirees could share in the Pension Plan's surplus at December 31, 1998. - 2.
 The amount of Pension earned by every Active and Inactive Member to December 31, 1999, who did not retire in 1999, was increased by 2.5%.

-- In order to decrease expenses, the administrator took over the payment of all Pension benefits effective with payments due on/after January 1, 2000. - Hourly Employer Pension contributions increased from \$2.79 to \$4.358.
+- In order to decrease expenses, the administrator took over the payment of all Pension benefits effective with payments due on/after January 1, 2000. - Hourly Employer Pension contributions increased from \$2.79 to \$4.358. - In order to further fund the Pension Plan, and to provide for higher pensions in the future, the Union membership voted to allocated 25% of any increase in the wage package to the Pension Plan.